Stimulating my vagus nerve has played a key role in the management of my mental health over the years.

 I’ve already discussed how socializing and laughing can reduce your body’s main stress hormone.

-And now I’ve now that they are likely doing this by stimulating the vagus nerve.
+And now I’ve learned that they are likely doing this by stimulating the vagus nerve.

 Researchers have discovered that reflecting on positive social connections improves vagal tone and increases positive emotions (47, 48).